AD – This post contains affiliate links and a referral link (all marked with *) | Read my full disclaimer

 For a moment there, I was conflicted about whether I should stick it out or give up and go get some coffee instead.
 Ultimately, the curiosity to see and swatch the products I’ve been eyeing up on their website won.
 My boyfriend agreed to wait for me in Kaigo Coffee Room across the street (he swears it’s one of the best, if not the best coffee he’s ever had, so here’s a pro tip if your S.O. needs to kill some time while you shop), and I promptly got in line hoping it would move smoothly…

-And a unique shopping experience it most certainly was… As I soon came to discover, everything inside the Glossier flagship is very on-brand, from the soft pink plaster wall to the ribbed cylindrical podiums on which products are displayed.
+And a unique shopping experience it most certainly was… As I soon came to discover, everything inside the Glossier flagship is very on-brand, from the soft pink plaster wall to the ribbed cylindrical podiums on which they display their products.
 Glossier employees donned in pastel pink boiler suit uniforms are roaming around the room clutching their iPads, ready to answer any questions you might have.

 I started making my way around the room, stopping at nearly every table to swatch and play around with the products.
 Many of them feature the same items, which definitely comes in handy if too many people are huddled around one station or the samples have run out.
 The platforms are ribbed to fit the cosmetics on display, and unlike any other store I’ve ever visited, the Glossier flagship has no boxed products on show.